trailblazer/trailblazer.github.io/gems/workflow/circuit.md

 {% callout %}
 🌅 In future versions of Trailblazer, our own debugger will take advantage of the explicit, traceable nature of circuits and also integrate with Ruby's exception handling.

-Also, more options will make debugging complex, nested workflows easier.
+Also, more options will make debugging of complex, nested workflows easier.
 {% endcallout %}

 ## Event

 * how to add more ends, etc.

+## Nested

 ## Operation